 If you have a more expensive specimen, it’s likely that their color change will reflect that of their parents, so it’s easier to work out if the changes are natural.

 If you have a goldfish that suits a tighter budget, however, it’s very unlikely that you’ll know what color and pattern change to expect as they develop.
 This can mean it’s harder to work out if the color change is natural, but it’s still very possible.

 Increased Levels of Light May Turn a Goldfish White

-In a similar way to how people tan if they spend time in the sun, fish begin to lose their color if they are exposed to higher levels of light.
-Keeping your fish in a darker area can sometimes mean they will keep their color for longer, but do remember that a reasonable level of light is a key factor in keeping your fish happy and healthy.
+In a similar way to how people tan if they spend time in the sun, fish begin to lose their color if they’re exposed to higher levels of light.
+Keeping them in a darker area can sometimes mean they will keep their color for longer, but do remember that a reasonable level of light is a key factor in keeping your fish happy and healthy.

 Changes in Environment

-Changes in water type or temperature are very common causes for color changes in goldfish, but so are more subtle things like changing the placement of your tank in your room, or even adding new fish to your aquarium.
+Changes in water type or temperature are very common causes for color changes, but so are more subtle things like changing the placement of your tank in your room, or even adding new fish to your aquarium.

 If you’ve recently made changes to the environment your fish are living in, it’s likely you don’t need to be concerned, but it’s still worth doing a few checks of your tank (keep reading for information on what checks we suggest) before you put it down to these more harmless environmental differences.